Moslemjaw/VerdaWeb/PAYMENT_GATEWAY_SETUP.md

-# Payment Gateway Setup Guide - Lumière
+# Payment Gateway Setup Guide - Verda

-This guide explains how to set up payment methods for your Lumière e-commerce store.
+This guide explains how to set up payment methods for your Verda e-commerce store.

 ---